Skip to content

 }

 Pode.Web contains extension functions that can be used within your Pode server.
-To initialise Pode.Web and start using its functions you'll first need to call Use-PodeWebTemplates as one of the first functions within your Start-PodeServer scriptblock.
+To initialise Pode.Web, and start using its functions, you'll first need to call Initialize-PodeWebTemplates as one of the first functions within your Start-PodeServer scriptblock.
 This will let you define the title of your website, the default theme, and the logo/favicon.

 Important

-You must call Use-PodeWebTemplates before you can start using any other function within the Pode.Web module.
+You must call Initialize-PodeWebTemplates before you can start using any other function within the Pode.Web module.
 Ideally, you should make this the first function call within Start-PodeServer after you have called Add-PodeEndpoint.

 Import-Module -Name Pode.Web